 Kim Doyal (@kimdoyal)

-Kim Doyal goes by the title The WordPress Chick, which is as accurate a designation as we’ve seen.
+Kim Doyal runs a set titled site focused on content marketing and business strategy.
 Among other things, she’s a podcaster, coach, and general WordPress wizard.
 She spends her time teaching others how to build and scale their businesses on their terms, or as she puts it, without “dulling your shine.”
 Her expertise comes from many years of running her own businesses, working in web design, coaching, and more.

 If you’re interested in hearing from Kim, there are a number of ways to do so.
 You can check out her podcast, which focuses on helping you learn to generate more leads and grow your business using WordPress.
 She also maintains an active blog, covering a variety of topics related to business, WordPress, development, and so on.
 Plus, she offers customized services for anyone looking for solid coaching on all sorts of online business ventures.